chonkykai/Projects/house_price_prediction/README.md

 # HDB Resale House Price Prediction

 ## Preface
 The issue of home affordability in Singapore has become increasingly prevalent in recent years.
 As highlighted in a recent article published by [The Straits Time](https://www.straitstimes.com/singapore/housing/hdb-resale-prices-rise-09-in-q1-smallest-increase-in-last-10-quarters#:~:text=In%20recent%20years%2C%20the%20issue,the%20private%20residential%20property%20market.), the resale prices of Housing and Development Board (HDB) flats have risen significantly by 31.9 percent over the past 12 quarters, surpassing the 27.9 percent increase observed in the private residential property market during the same period.
+The rise in resale flat prices in Singapore can be attributed to several factors:
+1. Limited supply: The supply of public housing in Singapore is limited compared to the high demand.
+The government's efforts to control the population growth and maintain a sustainable housing market have led to a controlled supply of new flats.
+This scarcity of supply puts upward pressure on resale flat prices.
+[Link](https://www.channelnewsasia.com/commentary/hdb-public-housing-bto-affordability-accessibility-supply-demand-3259186)
+2. Population growth and immigration: Singapore's population growth grew from 4.03 million in 2000 to 5.7 million in 2019.
+A 41% increase over 20 years.
+The increase in population creates higher demand for housing, including resale flats, leading to price appreciation.
+[Link](https://www.straitstimes.com/singapore/curb-population-growth-to-reduce-housing-demand-need-to-clear-forests-leong-mun-wai)

+3. Land scarcity: Singapore has limited land resources, and finding suitable land for new housing developments can be challenging.
+As a result, land prices are high, and the cost of construction and land acquisition is reflected in the resale flat prices.
+4. Housing policies: The Singapore government has implemented various policies to promote home ownership and provide affordable housing options.
+However, some of these policies, such as the Central Provident Fund (CPF) housing grants and restrictions on the purchase of new flats by certain groups, can contribute to increased demand for resale flats, thereby pushing up prices.
+5. Economic growth and prosperity: Singapore's strong economy and high standard of living contribute to the affordability of housing.
+As people become more affluent, they may be willing to pay higher prices for better quality and well-located resale flats.
+6. Renovation and upgrading: Many resale flat buyers prefer flats that have undergone renovation or upgrading.
+The cost of these renovations and improvements, along with the added value they bring, can contribute to higher resale flat prices.
+7. Speculation and investment: Some buyers purchase resale flats as an investment, hoping to benefit from potential capital appreciation over time.
+Speculative activities can drive up prices in the resale flat market.
+8. Inflation and construction costs: Inflation and rising construction costs can also contribute to the increase in resale flat prices.
+As the cost of construction materials, labor, and land acquisition rises, developers and sellers may adjust their prices accordingly.

 Furthermore, the escalating costs and lengthy waiting [time](https://www.straitstimes.com/singapore/housing/bto-flat-waiting-times-between-4-and-5-years-even-with-covid-19-delays-desmond-lee) for Build-To-Order (BTO) flats have dissuaded numerous newlywed couples from purchasing them, leading to a surge in demand for HDB resale flats.
 Against this backdrop, the prediction of HDB resale house prices serves as a valuable tool to assist both buyers and sellers in making informed decisions.

 ## Project Stakeholder